Azure/adx-automation-agent/docs/imagespec.md

 ## Executable /app/get_index

 The executable must returns test manifest in a JSON format.
-Its implementation is irrelevent.
+Its implementation is irrelevant.
 It can be a bash script, python script (with correct [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix))), or any other program.

 It MUST print a JSON array in following format to the `stderr`